HSMCode/hsm-wise2023-prototype401-land-Danimasihykowoll/README.md

 ## Prerequisites

-This game was created with Unity 2022.3.11f1, so it needs to install this version.
+This game was created with Unity 2022.3.11f1, so it needs to install this Unity editor version.
-Here's the link to install it: https://unity.com/releases/editor/whats-new/2022.3.11
+Here's the link to install Unity editor: https://unity.com/releases/editor/whats-new/2022.3.11 Also is required to install Unity Hub: https://unity.com/de/unity-hub

 ## How to Play
 Open the scene "LandGame".
 In Unity there is a "Play" Button, press it and the game will load.
 Once beeing in the game window, press the "Space" key to play.